-- Classroom Guidance Counselors visit classrooms to share important information with students appropriate to each grade level, on how to succeed in high school and prepare for life after graduation. - Personal Counseling Student concerns can be discussed confidentially. - Referral Service Students can be referred to outside agencies for additional assistance or help.
-Contact your student guidance counselor for a referral that is appropriate to your needs. - Scheduling The counselors and registrar assist students in selecting classes.
-The counselors are informed about college requirements and recommend high school course work for careers. - Testing Counselors coordinate registration, administration and interpretation of PSAT (9th and 10th grade), PSAT/NMSQT (11th grade), and SAT tests.
-Counselors inform students about additional testing options (dates, locations, costs, test preparation). - Post-Secondary Educational Planning This includes information, applications, scholarships, college representatives and college visits, financial aid, and admissions testing.
+- Scheduling The counselors and registrar assist students in selecting classes.
+The counselors are informed about college requirements and recommend high school course work for careers. - Classroom Lessons Counselors visit classrooms to share important information with students appropriate to each grade level, on how to succeed in high school and prepare for life after graduation. - Personal Counseling Student concerns can be discussed confidentially. - Referral Service Students can be referred to outside agencies for additional assistance or help.
+Contact your student counselor for a referral that is appropriate to your needs. - Testing The Counseling Department coordinates registration, administration and interpretation of PSAT (9th and 10th grade), PSAT/NMSQT (11th grade), and SAT tests.
+Counselors inform students about additional testing options (dates, locations, costs, test preparation). - College and Post-Secondary Planning This includes information, applications, scholarships, college representatives and college visits, financial aid, and admissions testing.
 Information is also available on all branches of the military. - Career Counseling Counselors work with students on career information and exploration, job shadows, and part-time job listings.
 Vocation Day gives students the opportunity to hear speakers present many different careers.